pritam890/Hospital-Domain-Analysis/README.md

 ## 📌 Project Overview

-In this project, we developed an **interactive dashboard** that delivers critical insights into emergency room performance using **Power Query, Power Pivot, DAX**, and **data visualization techniques**.
+In this project, I developed an **interactive dashboard** that delivers critical insights into emergency room performance using **Power Query, Power Pivot, DAX**, and **data visualization techniques**.
 It provides hospitals with actionable metrics to help streamline operations, identify bottlenecks, and improve patient experience.

 ## 🔍 Key Insights Delivered